jbarber-phys/MCPPC/docs/compilation.md

 ├── ...
 ```
 The mcpp project may or may not be the same as the datapack output and include output directories.

+NEVER name any of your namespaces `mcppc` because the compiler will put its standard libraries there if they are used.
 ##  2. <a name='Compiling'></a>Compiling
 A vscode build task for running the compiler is found in
 [/mcppc-build-task.json](../mcppc-build-task.json).
 In order to work, the compiler must be runned with the cwd in its directory.